 As you appreciate what’s in your home, exhale slowly, expand and allow yourself to take in the moment.

 2. Cook like a Zen monk

 The most envied job at any Zen center is that of the Tenzo, the cook.
-He or she gets to practice meditation in action for most of the day.
+They get to practice meditation in action for most of the day.
 You can be like the Tenzo today, by giving the preparation of a meal all your attention.

 - Using your senses, notice the feel, the weight of each ingredient, utensil, drawer pull.